scrax/MIUICamera_v2_mods_for_MIUI_whyred/README.md

 - HHT
 - Straighten
 - Tilt-shift
+- Group Selfie (works good only when phone is horizontal)
 - Beautify and Beautify pro (v2)
 - Timer (3s and 5s)
 - HDR (on, off, auto), HDR pro (default) and live HDR